ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 Based on https://github.com/PowerCartel/PackProbe from Power Cartel http://powercartel.com/projects/packprobe/.

 ## Compile with the Arduino IDE
-First you need to install "SoftwareWire" library with Sketch -> Include Library -> Manage Librarys....
-Use "SoftwareWire" as filter string.

-Then download and extract the repository.
+Download and extract the repository.
 In the Arduino IDE open the sketch with File -> Open... and select the src/SBMInfo folder.

 ## Identifying the right connection
 After startup, the program scans for a connected I2C device.